 Many students work part-tirne during Foundations

-This is one of the most intense phases of the program, when you will be working all day, five days a week.
+This is one of the most intense phases of the program, when you will be working two nights a week plus one weekend day.
 You will study:

 1. Front-end development

 User expectations of Web and Mobile Applications have significantly increased in the last 10 years, and the sophistication of front-end development has increased to match it.
 You will study HTML5 and advanced CSS, and go beyond with modern technologies like React.

 You will master data persistence by building your own SQL database engine, learning about popular SQL databases like Postgres, and how to integrate these into your applications.